nrs-org/novelslop/content/vol_01/chap_09.typ

   ago.
 Since then, she had not been in any situation that required her to use an emote.

+  Uta's message left Mona with a mix of embarrassment and reassurance feeling.
+  Regardless, she had to figure out something to reply to her friend, as she had already seen the message.

-  _Mona: I noticed them too, probably Narumi Sena fans that were interested in me or something...
+  _Mona: I noticed them too, probably Narumi Sena fans that were interested in
+    me or something...
 Thanks for your concerns._

   Mona was worried that her thanks was too polite-coded, but she really meant it.
 After a short while of brainstorming, which was too much effort for a single reply, she sent the message to her friend.
+If talking to her friend is taking that much effort, who knows how much time would she spend perfecting her email when she had to apply for a job.

+  // haha apiss
   Following that message was the bear from the same emote catalog, now laughing softly while scratching his head.
-She hoped that the emote could make things less stiff-sounding.
+She hoped that the emote could make things less stiff-sounding, but it honestly felt more like a robot trying to be human.

   Though, the problem at hand remained: the crowd at the classroom door was still noisy enough to disturb Mona, even though she was nowhere near them.
 The